Sena-Demirci/cursor-overlay/README.md

-## 📜 License
+## License

 MIT License

 Copyright (c) 2026 Sena Demirci

-Permission is hereby granted...
+Permission is given to use this project...